February 24, 2020

 Luckily, many of the most common website platforms offer step-by-step guides on setting up Google Analytics on your website.

 In this post, we will collect that information for you and present an introductory guide on integrating Google Analytics into your website across the different content management systems as well as provide helpful links where you can learn more about how Google Analytics functions across these content management platforms.

 Before we do that, we will discuss what Google Analytics is and why it is a valuable tool for your business.

-Google Analytics isn’t that complicated at the surface, it’s just a free analytical tool offered by Google that monitors your website traffic across different metrics.
-Things get much more complicated from there, of course.
-But let’s keep things simple for now.
+Google Analytics isn't that complicated at the surface.
+It gets a bit more complex once you do a few levels deeper but at a base level it's just a free analytical tool offered by Google that monitors your website traffic across different metrics.

-Google Analytics is so vital for SEO and marketing simply because of the breath and depth of the data it can provide for you.
+Google Analytics is so vital for SEO and marketing simply because of the depth of the data it can provide for you.

 Within the site content section of Google Analytics, you can discover essential pieces of information with subsections called All Pages, Landing Pages, Content Drilldown and Exit Pages.

 In the All Pages sections, you can look at all pages viewed on your website within a specified date range.
 You can break the data down in this section by sorting it by pageviews, unique pageviews, average time on the page, entrances and bounce rate

 The Content Drilldown section will show how well organized your site is, and how well people are interacting with your content when navigating through your site.